-**Please read our monthly newsletter for updates regarding Covid procedures.**
+**Please read our monthly newsletter for updates regarding COVID-19 procedures.**

 School safety is of the utmost importance on our campus.
 All visitors to Cactus Trails Elementary School must present a photo ID and sign in with the Hall Pass system before entering the rest of the

 building.
 A visitor’s pass will be issued and must be visible while visiting the campus.
 An adult who does not have proper identification, even if it is a parent or other designated person, can sign no child out of school.
 This is district policy.

 For campus security, we have a designated security guard, cross guards and monitors to assist with scholar safety and traffic flow.
 We ask that you be respectful of all traffic laws and always be on the lookout for scholars crossing the street.
 The CTE family takes care of one another!

 Field trips are an extension of our classrooms.
 They should be connected to a topic of study.
 Therefore, we will plan in advance the trips each grade level would like to take.
-Chaperones will be invited to attend but they must have a background check on file with the district.
-Chaperones will not be allowed to take small children as it would make it difficult to provide care for school children.
+Chaperons will be invited to attend but they must have a background check on file with the district.
+Chaperons will not be allowed to take small children as it would make it difficult to provide care for school children.
 We are looking forward to a

 very successful school year.
 We know that it takes the home and school coming together to achieve student success.